 WHAT IS NDT?

-WHY IS NDT IMPORTANT?
+WHY IS NDT ESSENTIAL?

 API 510 Pressure Vessel Inspections